 New Associate Director for Online Learning position was created.

-The CELT Online Learning Innovation Hub was established and CELT Learning Technologies staff move to 281 Parks Library.
+The CELT staff who work with instructional design move to 281 Parks Library.